grantmarsh/sql-portfolio/README.md

 # sql-portfolio
-A collection of SQL and Power BI projects analyzing real-world data.
-Includes work with the dvdrental database, customer and sales insights, and business reporting dashboards.
+This is my first data analytics portfolio, created to demonstrate my skills in SQL and Power BI outside of the classroom.
+My goal for this portfolio is to apply what I’ve learned in real-world style projects by building databases, writing analytical SQL queries, and creating interactive dashboards.
+In this portfolio, I analyze data using the DVD Rental database, create my own database and tables, and build a dashboard in Power BI.

 # SQL and Power BI Data Analytics Portfolio
 This portfolio shows my work using **SQL** (PostgreSQL) and **Power BI** to explore, clean, and visualize data.